Skip to Content

 If you suspect your kids are suffering from local pollen allergies you can check the pollen count and air quality index before heading outdoors.

-if your outdoor vacation takes you to a woodsy adventure park be sure to protect kids against mosquitos, ticks and hay fever.
+If your outdoor vacation takes you to a woodsy adventure park be sure to protect kids against mosquitos, ticks and hay fever.

 Keeping windows closed and sticking to air conditioning on high pollen days can also keep outdoor allergens at bay.